 I was lucky enough this year to take a group to Arcos during Semana Santa.
 Even though inclement weather cancelled Holy Week processions during most of our time there, an early morning departure gave us the opportunity to see three floats in succession… and as the only spectators!
 Floats are small to get through the narrow streets, & morning light made everything glow.
-One of the most magical moments of the trip for me:
+That morning made for the most magical moment of the trip for me:

 Even if you miss Holy Week, the two major churches at the top of the hill offer Baroque/Rococo thrills & lots of relics to ponder: